devikirang/jobcenter/README.md

 Assume this data is submitted using UI froms by recruiter, interviewer and interviewee.

 ## Algorithm for Skill Ranking or Candidate Score
-* 'src/java/com.jobcenter.model.JobInterview' has method 'getCandidateScore' to calculate the skill score from multiple inteview sessions.
+* 'src/java/com.jobcenter.service.impl.CandidateJobServiceImpl' has method 'calculateCandidateScore' to calculate the skill score from multiple inteview sessions.
 * Higher the score the best candidate for the Job.
-* Login as MANAGER or RECRUITER to see Cadidate Interview score.
+* Login as MANAGER or RECRUITER to see all Cadidates Interview scores and rank.